pandey-dhruv/Transformers/README.md

 A French - English Transformer based Neural Machine Translation Model

 # Overview
 The translation model is based upon the original Transformer architecture using and encoder and a decoder.
 The model is trained on the OpusBooks corpus available on HuggingFace.
+This was an individual project, and thus I am the sole contributor.

 # Installtion Requirements -
 Python 3.11